bbe2/portfolio/README.md

-**Welcome!** Thank you for your time learning about my substance. ~brianh
+**Welcome!** Thank you for learning about my substance. ~brianh

-> I am a university instructor, technical curriculum developer, and instructional designer.
-As a long term information technology and business reengineering practitioner, I focus on delivering quality learning experiences and creative content.
+I am a technical curriculum developer, instructional designer, and university instructor who delivers effective learning experiences and creative content.
+Deep reengineering work and hands-on programming help me assess situations, decipher solutions, and bridge content to learners.

 **Key administration offerings**
 • Proven skills in partnering with leaders and engineers to intuit goals and frame needs analysis objectives.
 • Skilled at mapping an instructional designer's strategy and methods for complex material skilling.
 • Need the complex explained?
 Rely on my keen grok skills to decipher, translate, and bridge content.
 • Are there curious creatures on your team?
 Happy to share recent neuroscience literature learnings.
 • Do other people matter?
 Of course, tutoring a clinical associate to pass TEAS and start nursing school.

 **Key pedagogical offerings**
 • A passionate instructor of practice-oriented learning.